Gennadiy Nevelskoy icebreaker

 Review of Gennadiy Nevelskoy icebreaker

-The 2017-built MS Gennadiy Nevelskoy ("ледокол Геннадий Невельской") is an icebreaking vessel owned by SCF Sovcomflot (Совкомфлот/fleet) and operated via the subsidiary company SCF Sakhalin Vessels Ltd. The shipowner is a Russian state-owned corporation that specializes in petroleum and LNG shipping.
+The 2017-built MS Gennadiy Nevelskoy ("ледокол Геннадий Невельской") is an icebreaking vessel owned by SCF Sovcomflot (Совкомфлот/fleet) and operated via its subsidiary SCF Sakhalin Vessels Ltd. Sovcomflot is a Russian state-owned corporation specializing in petroleum and LNG shipping.

 The vessel (IMO number 9742120, Helsinki Shipyard/hull number 511) is currently Russia-flagged (MMSI 273396990) and homeported in Vladivostok.

-The icebreaker is operated as a supply vessel for Russia's Sakhalin 2 oil and gas field on Sakhalin Island (Okhotsk Sea, northwestern Pacific Ocean).
-The ship is named after the Russian admiral Gennady Ivanovich Nevelskoy (1813-1876).
-In 1848, he led the Russian Far East expedition (1849-1855) to Sakhalin Island and Amur River.
-In August 1850, he founded Russia's first settlement in the region - Nikolayevsk-on-Amur (on Amur River).
+The icebreaker operates as a supply vessel for Russia's Sakhalin 2 oil and gas project on Sakhalin Island (Okhotsk Sea, northwestern Pacific).
+She is named after Admiral Gennady Ivanovich Nevelskoy (1813-1876), who led the Russian Far East expedition (1849-1855) to Sakhalin and the Amur River.
+In August 1850, he founded Russia's first settlement in the region – Nikolayevsk-on-Amur.

-The shipowner Sovcomflot (Совкомфлот/1988-founded) is Russia's largest shipping company specializing in hydrocarbon transportation (of HGLs-Hydrocarbon gas liquids) from the Russian Arctic regions.
-Of the fleet's ~150 vessels, 80+ are ice-classed (with icebreaking capabilities).
+Sovcomflot (Совкомфлот, founded 1988) is Russia's largest shipping company, specializing in hydrocarbon transportation (including HGLs – hydrocarbon gas liquids) from the Russian Arctic.
+Of the fleet’s ~150 vessels, more than 80 are ice-classed with icebreaking capability.

 History and construction

-This Russian icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki Finland) as a supply vessel.
-It represents a 4-ship series of IBSBV ("icebreaking standby vessel"), with sisterships Fedor Ushakov, Stepan Makarov and Yevgeny Primakov.
+This icebreaker class was designed by Arctech Helsinki Shipyard (Helsinki, Finland) as supply and standby vessels.
+The series consists of four IBSBV ("icebreaking standby vessel") ships: Fedor Ushakov, Stepan Makarov, Yevgeny Primakov, and Gennadiy Nevelskoy.

 Gennadiy Nevelskoy icebreaker ship

-Most hull blocks were assembled at the Helsinki shipyard.
-The majority of them were manufactured in Russia (by Vyborg Shipyard) and via a cargo barge transported to Finland for outfitting, painting, and assembly.
+Most hull blocks were assembled in Helsinki, with the majority manufactured in Russia (by Vyborg Shipyard) and transported by barge to Finland for outfitting, painting, and final assembly.

-IBSBV Gennadiy Nevelskoy vessel was the first of all four SCF-commissioned icebreakers.
-Compared to the original design, These standby vessels with smaller deadweight (3824 tons), higher personnel capacity (98 people) and enhanced functionality.
-They were all built by Arctech Helsinki.
-All these ships are used for year-round delivery of equipment, personnel, and supplies to the 3 offshore gas and oil platforms.
-The ships also perform standby duty, environmental protection (oil spill recovery), rescue operations (fire-fighting, helicopter, emergency evacuation) and diving support.
+Gennadiy Nevelskoy was the first of the four SCF-commissioned standby icebreakers.
+Compared to earlier models, these vessels have smaller deadweight (3824 tons), larger personnel capacity (up to 98 people), and enhanced multi-role functionality.
+They support year-round delivery of equipment, personnel, and supplies to three offshore oil and gas platforms.
+They also perform standby duty, environmental protection (oil spill recovery), rescue operations (firefighting, helicopter evacuation), and diving support.

-• The three standby vessels were ordered in August 2014 (contract value USD 380 million).
-The project followed the May 2014 signed 20-year contract between SCF and the consortium SEIC (Sakhalin Energy, operator of the Sakhalin-2 field).
+• The three sisterships were ordered in August 2014 under a contract worth USD 380 million, following a 20-year service agreement between SCF and SEIC (Sakhalin Energy, operator of Sakhalin-2).

-• Arctech Helsinki Shipyard specializes in building Arctic icebreakers and offshore supply vessels.
+• Arctech Helsinki specializes in Arctic icebreakers and offshore supply ships.

-• United Shipbuilding Corporation (founded 2007) manages Russia's entire shipbuilding industry, with over 80,000 employees working in 40+ shipyards, design offices, and ship-repair yards.
+• United Shipbuilding Corporation (founded 2007) oversees Russia’s shipbuilding industry, employing over 80,000 people in 40+ shipyards, design offices, and repair yards.

-Newbuild Russian icebreaking support vessels also include Gazprom Neft's Alexander Sannikov and Andrey Vilkitsky.
-Both 2018-built boats serve Gazprom's Arctic Gate (Novy Port offshore crude-oil loading terminal) of the Novoportovskoye oil field.
+Other recent Russian icebreaking support vessels include Gazprom Neft’s Alexander Sannikov and Andrey Vilkitsky (both 2018), which serve Gazprom’s Arctic Gate (Novy Port offshore crude oil terminal) at the Novoportovskoye field.

 Gennadiy Nevelskoy icebreaker vessel details

-The vessel is powered by all six Wartsila marine diesel engines (generator sets/power plant) with combined power output 21 MW.
-The ship's propulsion is diesel-electric, consisting of two ABB Azipods (azimuth thrusters, model VI1600, combined power output 13 MW) plus 2 bow thrusters (combined power 2,6 MW).
+The vessel is powered by six Wartsila marine diesel engines (generator sets) with a total output of 21 MW.
+Propulsion is diesel-electric, with two ABB Azipods (model VI1600, combined output 13 MW) plus two bow thrusters (2.6 MW).

 Gennadiy Nevelskoy icebreaker ship

-The vessel has a scientific moon pool (aka "wet porch").
-This is a floor opening in the hull that gives direct access to the water below and allows the crew to deploy underwater instruments (including ROVs and AUVs) and divers.
+The ship has a scientific moon pool (“wet porch”) – a hull opening that provides direct access to the water, allowing deployment of underwater instruments (ROVs, AUVs) and divers.

 • Deadweight: 3670 tons